isabel8899/Internet.of.Things/AdafruitLed.md

 Change in the Adafruitio_14_neopixel file the 'Pixel_PIN 5' to 'Pixel_PIN D5'

 ## Upload code
-Upload your code and check in the serial monitor if adafruit connects to your wifiqq
+Upload your code and check in the serial monitor if adafruit connects to your wifi.
+If yes then go to adafruit to change the color of your ledstrip

 # Error